 My latest experiments in the Saroya lab revolve around extracts and hydrosols.
-Extracts are extraction of plant material using a solvent (such as water, glycerin, alcohol, or an oil).
+These contain plant material extracted by a solvent such as water, glycerin, alcohol, or an oil.
 To be more specific, a water extract is also known as a tea - the material can be real tea or any other herb like rosemary, fennel, mint etc. If the solvent is glycerin, the extract is called a glycerite, if the solvent is alcohol, the extract is called a tincture.
 If oil is the solvent, the extract is called an oil infusion.
 Extracts can be used as a vehicle to carry the plant nutrients in controlled concentrations in a skin care formulation.
 As always, water extracts, or teas, are the hardest to preserve and hence I never use water as the solvent.
 In general, these extracts do not require heat.
 To make things more complicated, I will also introduce you to the term decoction - which is extraction of plant matter in water by boiling.
 The ancient practice of Ayurveda uses decoctions (or kashayam) to extract nutrients from barks, leaves, roots etc. The decoction is then boiled again in an oil to boil away the water leaving behind the nutrients in the oil.
 This is really the beauty of Ayurveda.
 Boiling off the water ensures that the product does not get spoiled due to bacteria and mold.
 Using a decoction to get the nutrients in the oil as opposed to a straight oil infusion ensures effective concentration of the nutrients.
 Oils are typically not good solvents for plant nutrients - so doing a straight oil infusion will be less effective.
 As you can imagine, this procedure is laborious and time consuming.

 I have been playing with tinctures and glycerites and in some cases a mixture of glycerin and alcohol.
 Glycerin is a polyol - i. e. has multiple hydroxyl groups - and is an excellent solvent for a variety of plant matter.
 So is alcohol - to be specific, ethyl alcohol.
 I have been using the highest proof vodka for my extracts (I have absolutely no inclination to drink it btw).
 So far I have extracted citrus peels in alcohol (see this post), lavender, white oak bark, and pomegranate peel in a mixture of glycerin and alcohol.
 I use the citrus extracts for cleaning, the lavender extract as a room mist, and the pomegranate peel extract in a wonderful facial mist.
 The extracts cannot be used straight - they need to be diluted first, with distilled water.
 Depending on the application, the dilution will vary.
 For cleaning, I use a 50:50 extract:water ratio.
 For the room mist and facial mist, a heavier dilution.
 In general, with the addition of water comes the need for using a preservative.
 I use a preservative in the mists but not for the cleaning sprays as the higher percentage of alcohol acts as a preservative.